Discover what you are naturally good at

 Life Skills Definition, Examples, & Skills to Build

 To achieve success, happiness, and fulfillment, cultivating life skills is essential.
 These abilities optimize your potential and empower you to reach your goals.
 While life skills encompass a broad range of crucial competencies, understanding your unique strengths can provide a powerful foundation.
 By taking the HIGH5 strengths assessment, you can gain invaluable self-awareness, pinpointing your natural talents and abilities that align with various life skills.
-This insight empowers you to leverage your strengths effectively, maximizing your potential and paving the way for personal and professional growth.
+This insight empowers you to leverage your strengths effectively, maximizing your potential and paving the way for professional and personal growth.

-This can include critical thinking, communication skills, writing skills, and other essential skills.
-These life skills can be applied to benefit your everyday life and longer-term satisfaction.
+This can include critical thinking, communication skills, writing skills, and other useful proficiency skills.
+These life skills can be applied to benefit your everyday life in numerous ways and contribute to long-term fulfillment.
 They are beneficial to your career and personal life, too.
-But although life skills seem necessary, many people struggle with developing them.
-It can be difficult to identify which skills are truly important to your growth and development.
+However although necessary, many people struggle with developing life skills and identifying which abilities are important to their growth.
+With time, dedication, and listening to your inner emotions, you can identify what you truly want.
+In this article, we will give you an overview of how to build life skills and show examples of which skills are essential for personal and professional development.

 What are life skills?

 Life skills are a relatively broad category of traits and abilities that can vary based on your unique aspirations, circumstances, and personal makeup.
 By taking the HIGH5 strengths assessment, you can gain profound insights into your innate talents and propensities, empowering you to identify the life skills most aligned with your natural strengths.
+This self-awareness can guide your development journey, allowing you to focus on cultivating the skills that leverage your talents most effectively, whether in your career, relationships, or personal growth.
+Aside from this broad definition, the World Health Organization notes that there are six subtypes of life skills (more here).

 1. Communication and interpersonal skills